 It’s common knowledge that purebred dogs have to potential to develop particular health problems.
 Any breeder who tells you your dog is perfectly healthy with no predispositions isn’t being honest.
 All good breeders are aware of their dog’s potential health issues and should be upfront about them.

 The Finnish Lapphund is an active dog who fits well with a family willing to take them on adventures.
 Don’t expect that they will do well living in the city.
 These dogs were born to roam their land and they benefit from having a job to do.
 Although they are a little pricey, we know that they will fit right into your family after your first day of bringing them home.
 The Finnish Lapphund makes their owners feel safe and loved while bringing a playful mood to every situation that they’re in.

 Related Reads and Breeds:

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- The Inner Finnish Lapphund
+- 3 Little-Known Facts About Finnish Lapphund

-- Caring for the Finnish Lapphund
+- Temperament & Intelligence of the Finnish Lapphund